Pavlo Shandruk: The Ukrainian National Army

-In February 1945 he accepted the position of the head of the Ukrainian National Committee and simultaneously became the commander of the newly formed Ukrainian National Army into which all Ukrainian formations who had fought on the German side on the Eastern front were merged.
-(It came to about 50,000 men).
+In February 1945, Shandruk accepted the position of the head of the Ukrainian National Committee and simultaneously became the commander of the newly formed Ukrainian National Army (UNA) into which all Ukrainian formations who had fought on the German side on the Eastern front were merged.
+It came to about 50,000 men.

-In April 1945 now General Shandruk joined the soldiers of the Ukrainian National Army located at the front in Austria.
+In April 1945 now General Shandruk joined the UNA forces located at the front in Austria.
 On 28 April the UNA swore an oath of allegiance to Ukraine.
+Shortly before the surrender of German, Shandruk sent his adjutant, sent Colonel Smovski-Rayevski to establish contact with U.S. intelligence for a merging of forces and a continuation of hostilities against the Soviet Union.
+However, Shandruk’s adjutant was arrested and he was forced to disband his army.

 Surrender

-On May 8, 1945, Shandruk and the 14th Waffen Grenadier Division of the SS (1st Ukrainian), the main part of the Ukrainian National Army, surrendered to American and British forces in Austria.
-After that, he requested a meeting with the Polish general Władysław Anders in London, and asked him to protect the army from deportation to Soviet Union.
+On May 8, 1945, Shandruk and the 1st Galicia Division, formerly the 14th Waffen Grenadier Division of the SS (1st Galician), the main part of the Ukrainian National Army, surrendered to American and British forces in Austria.
+After that, he requested a meeting with the Polish general Władysław Anders in London, and asked him to protect the army from deportation to the Soviet Union.
 After the personal intervention of General Anders, Shandruk and his soldiers were considered by the Western Allies as Polish pre-war citizens (without checking whether they had Polish citizenship or not) and so, unlike most Ukrainian soldiers, they were not sent to the USSR.
 This provoked fierce protests from the Soviets.